-An "unnamed" female prisoner in A.R.G.U.S. — though she couldn't be named onscreen for legal reasons, the show's producer confirmed that the character was intended to be Harley Quinn.
+An "unnamed" female prisoner in A.R.G.U.S. — though she couldn't be named onscreen for legal reasons, the show's producer confirmed that the character is Harley Quinn.

 - The Cameo: All her appearances (including the deleted scene from "Unthinkable") are basically One-Scene Wonder.

 - Chewing the Scenery: Courtesy of Tara Strong, she speaks very theatrically in typical Harley Quinn style.